 You will also need to pay conservation fees for each night of stay.

-I would recommend at least 2 to 3 nights of stay within the park, with at least one Night Safari drive with the park rangers, when you have a higher chance of spotting the Big Five – like the lions in the picture above!
+I would recommend at least 2 to 3 nights of stay within the park, with at least one Night Safari game drive with the park rangers, when you have a higher chance of spotting the Big Five – like the lions in the picture above!
 I stayed in two different types of accommodation, one which was more basic (a semi-permanent tent at the Orpen Rest Tamboti camp), and one which was in a chalet-like building in Lower Sabie camp.
 As Kruger has many different landscapes, you should also base off different camps to spot different types of animals.

 Kruger National Park